Calexico (band): The Thread That Keeps Us (2018 to present)

 The Thread That Keeps Us was #2 on the Alternative Albums retail chart and #5 on the Americana / Folk Chart in the USA in its first week of sales (Billboard).
 The Thread That Keeps Us also entered the charts in Europe at #7 in Germany, #13 in Belgium, #21 in Netherlands, #47 in France, #58 in the United Kingdom, and #60 in Italy.

 On March 21, 2019, Calexico and Iron & Wine announced Years to Burn, their first full-length collaboration album.
 It was released on June 14, 2019 via Sub Pop.

-Then, on December 4, 2020, they released their eleventh album Seasonal Shift via Anti-.
+Then, on December 4, 2020, they released their eleventh album Seasonal Shift via Anti- and City Slang.

 In February 2022, Calexico announced that their thirteenth studio album, El Mirador, would be released on April 8, 2022.

+The band reissued and toured Feast of Wire in 2023; the album's twentieth anniversary.